Seaver College Update | Limited On-Campus Activities

 As a reminder, Seaver College's next update will occur on March 1, 2021.

 Until we can be together in person, I urge all students to continue to take advantage of the wealth of University resources available to you, no matter your location.
-These resources include faculty office hours, the Student Success Center, the Career Center, the Student Care Team, Hub for Spiritual Life, Student Health Center, Counseling Center, Intercultural Affairs, and Pepperdine Volunteer Center.
+These resources include faculty office hours, the Student Success Center, the Career Center, the Student Care Team, Hub for Spiritual Life, Student Health Center, Counseling Center, Intercultural Affairs, and Community Engagement and Service.
 All of Pepperdine is here to support you.

 As always, each of you remains in my prayers.
 Stay safe and be well.